 Kim Burghardt grew up in Northern New Jersey playing soccer, softball and basketball.
 After graduating East Stroudsburg University in 2012, she relocated to Wilmington.
 She has been coaching since 2009.
 Over the course of her coaching career she has coached soccer, basketball and lacrosse at various levels.
 Kim is currently the Athletic Director and Physical Education teacher at Trask Middle School.

 Alexis Brundage is a Wilmington native, who grew up playing basketball, tennis, and lacrosse.
+She played lacrosse for App State and UNCW DII club teams.
 In 2015, she earned her B.A. in History and in 2017 earned her MAT in Secondary Education concentrating in Social Studies.
 Most recently she has coached girls lacrosse at Laney High School.
 She enjoys sharing her love of lacrosse to all the girls she coaches and believes in developing hardworking, respectful, and well-rounded athletes who are able to compete at a higher level.
-Alexis is available for private and small group sessions